Roborock S6 Hands On Review: What to Expect From the Newest Robot Vacuum

 When the S6 scans with the LDS, it builds the most effective cleaning path to cover an entire room in one pass.
 It moves back-and-forth in straight lines methodically covering the entire cleaning area.
 Unlike other robot vacuums that don't have mapping, the Roborock knows where it cleans and sees the zones that are untouched.

-The Roborock S6 cleans wide rooms horizontally and can switch to a lengthways path in long corridors, meaning it can clean rooms up to 20% faster than the S5 model.
 If you manually move the S6 to another room in your house, it will recognize its new location.
 The previous model just rebuilds the map in this case.

 On average, the Roborock S6 cleans one square meter per minute.

 In terms of cleaning, we honestly didn't notice any difference between the Roborock S6 and S5, which was predictable; they both have the same 2,000 Pa strong suction and climbing ability of 20 mm.
 We made a few tests on carpets with both models.

 The significant difference, however, is in the side sweeper.
 It is made of rubber.
 I have never seen a side sweeper like this one before.
 I believe this new side brush is a little bit more efficient due to the fact that it is stiffer and can catch even the smallest particles hidden in carpets.